olegantonyan/mpz/README.md

 - Internet radio in `m3u` and `pls` formats, as well as built-in radio library
 - CUE sheets, with gapless playback of single-file albums
 - Tag editor
-- Dynamic range meter: per-track and album DR log for the selected tracks, in the foobar2000 Dynamic Range Meter format
+- Dynamic range meter: per-track and album DR log, in the foobar2000 Dynamic Range Meter format
-- Cover art and lyrics in the track info dialog or as dockable panels that follow the playing track
+- Cover art and lyrics with opt-in online sources
 - Playback order per playlist and global: sequential, random, or no-loop
 - Track sorting presets
 - Global media-key hotkeys and a built-in keyboard shortcuts dialog